Quick Answer

 • Candela and beam distance: Measures intensity in one direction.
 If you need to scan trails or roadsides, prioritize throw.

-• Runtime: Always check the low-mode runtime.
-That’s what matters during a multi-day power outage.
+• Runtime: Always check low-mode runtime.
+That’s what matters during a multi-day outage.
 Ten hours minimum; 30-plus is better.

 • IP ratings: IPX7 means temporary submersion.
 IP68 means prolonged submersion plus complete dust sealing.
 Read the fine print.